How to Find a Therapist in Charlotte: A Step-by-step Guide

 Ask someone you trust for a referral.

-If you’re not sure where to start, consider asking a close friend, family member, or colleague for a referral to a mental health professional.
+If you’re not sure where to start, consider asking a close friend, family member, or colleague for a referral to a potential therapist who meets your needs.
 Alternatively, you can also ask another professional, such as your nurse practitioner or primary care physician, to refer to a local therapist.

 Although a referral is an excellent place to start, it’s important to remember that you may have different mental health needs than your friends, family members, and coworkers.
 Although they might work with an experienced psychologist or counselor, the right fit for them might not be a great fit for you.